fishslips/TimSeverance/docs/Academic/CS-2300/Week 8.md

 So, 10 is a multiple of 2, and 2 is a factor or divisor of 10.
 #### Linear Combination
+A linear combination is a precisely what it says.
+It's a combination or unordered selection of elements that produces a linear selection of elements

 #### Division